GStreamer/gstreamer/markdown/contribute/index.md

-When you believe that you have addressed the issue raised in a discussion, either by updating the code or answering the questions raised, you should "Resolve the Discussion" using the button.
+When you believe that you have addressed the issue raised in a discussion, either by updating the code or answering the questions raised, you should "Resolve the Discussion" using the button, ideally also leaving a comment saying so (e.g. "done", "fixed", "updated", "no longer needed" or such).
+The comment makes sure a notification e-mail is generated, which makes it easier for GStreamer developers to keep track of what's happening.

-This way it is easy to see for maintainers and for yourself what's left to do and if there are any open questions/issues.
+At the top of each merge request in GitLab is a tracker with the number of unresolved discussions.
+This way it's easy for maintainers (and yourself) to see what's left to do and if there are any open questions/issues.

-Whenever you have made changes to your patches locally you can just `git push -f your-personal-gitlab-fork your-branch` to your personal fork, and GitLab will pick up the changes automatically.
+Whenever you have made changes to your patches locally you can just `git push -f your-personal-gitlab-fork your-branch` to your personal fork.
+GitLab will then pick up the changes automatically.
 You do _not_ need to submit a new Merge Request whenever you make changes to an already-submitted patchset, and in fact you shouldn't do that because it means all the previous discussion context is lost and it's also not easy for reviewers to see what changed.
-Just update your existing branch.
+Just force-update your existing branch.

+You do not need to add individial "fixup commits" to your branch when you address issues raised.
+Instead just fix up the original commit(s) directly using `git rebase` etc. GitLab is able to track and show changes made between different revisions of a merge request branch, so just keep the branch always to the "latest clean version".
+See the [Rewriting History](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History) section of the [Pro Git book](https://git-scm.com/book/en/v2) for more details.

+GStreamer maintainers will typically receive e-mail notifications when you add a comment and when all oustanding discussions have been resolved.
+They may or may not receive e-mail notifications when you update the commits in your branch.

 # Workflows for GStreamer developers